 100,000 x ($20.00-$0.10) = $1,990,000

 This means that in her current year income she will recognize $1,990,000 of AMT difference and pay tax at her AMT rate.
-So, if she was in the 28% bracket, she would owe an additional $557,200 of tax.
+So, if she were in the 28% bracket, she would owe an additional $557,200 of tax.
 She would have an AMT credit on her return for future years, but that’ll take time to use, and she would still have to come up with over half a million dollars without selling a share of stock.

-How to Use 83(b)
+How to use 83(b)

-Whether using 83(b) for ISOs or RSAs getting the mechanics correct is crucial.
+Whether using 83(b) for ISOs or RSAs, getting the mechanics correct is crucial.
 Taxpayers are required to submit a letter to the IRS within 30 days from grant date.
 After filing that letter, employees must also send a letter to the employer letting them know an 83(b) election was made.
 Ask an attorney or CPA for a sample IRS letter.
 You’ll also want to check whether you are required to submit paperwork to your state or local tax jurisdiction.

 The power of 83(b) can make a big difference in tax liability and cashflow for early employees at pre-IPO companies, but there are tradeoffs.
 For unsuccessful start-ups (and most are), employees can overpay taxes and lose money.
 This entices taxpayers to take a wait-and-see approach.
 However, waiting too long can make the 83(b) election too expensive to exercise, especially on rapidly increasing 409A valuations.
 As always, consult with competent legal, accounting, and financial counsel.